- Home

-We all want to add years to our life and age healthily and gracefully – but how exactly can we do this?
+We all want to add years to our life and age healthily and gracefully – but how exactly can we do that?
 For years, it was thought that genetics determined life expectancy, but now we know that it’s more about environmental factors, like diet and lifestyle.

 The good news is that these are things we can control and influence.
 So what changes can we make to increase our chances of living a long and healthy life?